IPGMER and SSKM Hospital: History

 The erstwhile Chief minister, Hon'ble Jyoti Basu had pledged his body to the advancement of medical science.
 After his demise, honoring his wishes, his body was handed over to the college authorities.
 This move has triggered a wave of body donations in the state.

-On 2015 Medical Council of India has threatened to scrap the DM-Neonatology course due to lack of qualified faculty members for teaching the subject.
+Recent History

-On 2015 an influential Trinamool Congress leader & State Medical Council President Dr. Nirmal Maji's request, Dr Pradip Kumar Mitra, a former director of IPGMER Kolkata agreed to perform hemo-dialysis on the pet dog.
-Later he was removed from the post.
-In May 2019 Ethics Committee of the Medical Council of India (MCI) recently reprimanded the three doctors involved.
-The three doctors in question included Dr Nirmal Majhi, President West Bengal Medical Council, Dr Pradip Kumar Mitra, the then Director, SSKM Hospital and Dr Rajendra Pandey, HOD Nephrology Department at the hospital.
+In 2015, MCI threatened to scrap the DM-Neonatology course due to lack of qualified faculty members for teaching the subject.